tevador/RandomJS/README.md

 The project has 3 main units:

-* __Tevador.RandomJS.exe__ - generates a random javascript program to STDOUT.
-Optional parameter is a numerical seed (signed 32-bit integer).
+* __Tevador.RandomJS.exe__ - generates a random javascript program and prints it to standard output.
+Optional parameter is a 256-bit seed (64 hex characters).
 * __Tevador.RandomJS.Crypto.exe__ - runs the miner for about 60 seconds and shows the mining statistics.
 Optional parameter is a Monero block header template (152 hex characters).
 * __sandbox.js__ - NodeJS sandbox for executing javascript.
 The sandbox must be running to use Tevador.RandomJS.Crypto.exe.